Yarroudh/Optim3D/INSTALL.md

 optim3d --help
 ```

-If the commands shows you the following message, the application is installed correctly in the Conda environment:
+If the command shows you the following message, the application is installed correctly in the Conda environment:

 ```bash
 Usage: optim3d [OPTIONS] COMMAND [ARGS]...